 Concentrations of credit risk with respect to accounts receivable are limited to certain customers to which we make substantial sales.
 Our customer base consists of a large number of geographically dispersed customers diversified across numerous industries.
 To reduce risk, we routinely assess the financial strength of our customers.
 Based on such assessments, we believe that our accounts receivable credit risk exposure is limited.
-0 single customer accounted for more than 10% of accounts receivables as of March 31, 2012.
-As of December 31, 2011, one customer had an account receivable balance greater than 10% of our accounts receivable.
-We believe that, at March 31, 2012, concentration of credit risk related to accounts receivable was not significant.
+As of March 31, 2013 and December 31, 2012, one customer had an account receivable balance of 10% of our accounts receivable.
+We believe that, at March 31, 2013, concentration of credit risk related to accounts receivable was not significant.